5 Financial Spread Betting Strategies Used by Experienced Traders

 For example, you identify a spread trade with fluctuations but steady sideways movement.
 You buy at the support level and then sell when it reaches its resistance level to make your profit.

-You’ll want to use RSI to identify a financial asset that’s fluctuating nicely between its resistance and support levels without any signs of breakout.
+RSI is applied here to identify whether the asset is overbought near resistance or oversold near support, confirming that a bounce is likely rather than the beginning of a breakout.
 Longer-range charts can be helpful for this, as you’ll want clear evidence that the asset is fairly solid.
 From there, perform a deeper analysis to identify its levels.

 5. News-based trading